skypjack/entt/docs/md/graph.md

-In this case, since there are a number of processes that want to read a specific resource, they will do so in parallel by forcing `task_3` to run after all the others tasks.
+In this case, since there are a number of processes that want to read a specific resource, they will do so in parallel by forcing `task_3` to run after all the other tasks.

 ## Sync points

-Sometimes it's useful to assign the role of _sync point_ to a node.<br/>
+Sometimes it is useful to assign the role of _sync point_ to a node.<br/>
 Whether it accesses new resources or is simply a watershed, the procedure for assigning this role to a vertex is always the same.
-First it's tied to the flow builder, then the `sync` function is invoked:
+First it is tied to the flow builder, then the `sync` function is invoked:

 ```cpp
 builder.bind("sync_point"_hs).sync();
 ```

-The choice to assign an _identity_ to this type of nodes lies in the fact that, more often than not, they also perform operations on resources.<br/>
+The choice to assign an _identity_ to this type of node lies in the fact that, more often than not, they also perform operations on resources.<br/>
-If this isn't the case, it will still be possible to create no-op vertices to which empty tasks are assigned.
+If this is not the case, it will still be possible to create no-op vertices to which empty tasks are assigned.

 ## Execution graph